• Request Info

 The Stuart Riggsby Humanities Support Endowment

-The income from this fund is used to provide awards for faculty members or graduate students to focus on research and publication while participating in the Humanities Center at the University of Tennessee.
+The income from this fund is used to provide awards for faculty members or graduate students to focus on research and publication while participating in the Denbo Center at the University of Tennessee.
 It also provides research travel awards for both faculty and graduate-student fellows.

 The endowment is named for Dr. Stuart Riggsby, formerly Dean of the College of Arts and Sciences and a distinguished biochemist who was a great supporter of the humanities at UT.

-Support The Humanities Center, Give Today
+Support the Denbo Center, Give Today

 A woman listening during an event at the Humanities Center Symposium